Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Appalachian State Stats and Trends

-- In Appalachian State's six games this season, it has three wins against the spread.

-- The Mountaineers have been underdogs by 4 points or more once this year and covered the spread.
+- The Mountaineers have been underdogs by 5 points or more once this season and covered the spread.

-- Appalachian State's games this season have hit the over three times in six opportunities (50%).
+- Appalachian State's games this year have hit the over on three of six set point totals (50%).

-- When Appalachian State puts up more than 15.0 points, it is 3-2 against the spread and 4-1 overall.
+- Appalachian State is 3-2 against the spread and 4-1 overall when the team picks up over 281.8 yards.

 - The Mountaineers have turned the ball over eight more times (10 total) than the Chanticleers have forced a turnover (2) this season.